“I always feel that, paradoxically, it diminishes Churchill when he’s regarded as super-human.” —Paul Addison

-Awk!
-We’ve now read umpteen articles on Churchill’s Fatal Faults.
-They cite imagined flaws long disproven (poison gas, Bengal Famine, opposing all self-determination, hostility to Gandhi).
-One wonders: Don’t these writers ever do research?*
+We’ve now read umpteen articles on Churchill’s Fatal Flaws.
+Mostly of late, they cite imagined sins long disproven (poison gas, Bengal Famine, opposing self-determination, and racist war crimes).
+One wonders: do the writers ever do research?*

 In rising crescendo since 2015 we’ve put up with a lot.
-Well, yes, some admit, Churchill saved the West—but he was human and he made mistakes (duh!).
-Why, he even said things that would shock us in our modern enlightened age.
-This age of beheadings, massacres, drone strikes and chlorine gas attacks is so removed from the bad old days of Pax Britannica.
+Well, yes, some admit, the old boy saved civilization in 1940.
+But he made mistakes (duh!).
+Why, he even said things that would shock us in our modern enlightened age (an age of beheadings, massacres, drone strikes and gas attacks.)

-Let us provide something the scoffers may really talk about.
-Here are twenty really serious Churchill flaws which got him or the world into trouble.
+Let us provide something his critics can really sink their teeth into.
+Here are 20 fairly serious Churchill errors which got him into trouble.
 They reliably prove that he was not super-human.
 Can we debate these, instead of the flapdoodle canards that bedizen our social and print media?

-1) 1904: Deserting his natural home, the Conservative Party, over Free Trade, only to be forced back to them later, being ever after regarded by both Liberals and Conservatives as a turncoat.
+1) 1904: Deserting his natural home, the Conservative Party, over Free Trade, only to be forced back to them later, being ever after regarded by both Liberals and Tories as a turncoat.
 (In many ways this was also admirable.
 He stuck to his principles.
 Politically, however, it sometimes put him at a disadvantage in pursuing those principles.)

 3) 1915: Relying too much on the mercurial, disloyal, hypocritical Admiral Fisher, who brought about his (temporary) political demise.
 Among WSC’s flaws, steadfast loyalty turned around and bit him at times.

-5) 1925: Restoring the Gold Standard without commensurate reforms in employment, tax and wage policies.
+6) 1925: Restoring the Gold Standard without commensurate reforms in employment, tax and wage policies.
 “Everybody said that I was the worst Chancellor of the Exchequer that ever was.
 And now I’m inclined to agree with them.”
 (1930).

 7) 1930s: Wasting political capital opposing the India Bill, which had thumping majorities in all parties.
 (Of course one can argue that devotion to principle is not among one’s flaws.
 He was right in his warnings about unresolved religious conflicts, and he made positive contributions to India’s military legacy.
 Click here and scroll to “Another stroke of the pen.”)

-8) 1934: Trying to skewer Sir Samuel Hoare on an issue of Privilege (immunity from prosecution) for attempting to influence India legislation, when Hoare’s Conservative friends could stack the deck to protect him despite his guilt.
+8) 1934: Trying to skewer Sir Samuel Hoare on an issue of Parliamentary Privilege (legal immunity) for illegally influencing India legislation, when Hoare’s Conservative friends could stack the deck to protect him despite his guilt.

 9) 1935-37: Listening to the Foreign Office, which insisted he tone down his rhetoric and give Hitler the benefit of the doubt in his articles and books.